-Think of cloud migration like moving from your childhood home to a new home.
+Think of cloud migration like moving away from your childhood home.
 On the outset, leaving behind the familiar is difficult, but when you remind yourself about the dream kitchen or big backyard that awaits you, it helps ease the stress.
-Similarly, organizations may resist the move to the cloud because they finally feel comfortable and in control of their on-premises solutions, but the move is necessary in order to meet business demands and stay relevant.
+Similarly, organizations may resist the move to the cloud because they finally feel comfortable and in control of their on-premises solutions, but the move brings faster time-to-value for customers.

 All this to say, having a strong security strategy in place can help alleviate a lot of headaches.
-Let’s start by taking a look at why you should make the move and then how you can do so with security at the forefront.
+Let’s start by looking at why you should make the move and then how you can do so with security at the forefront.

-There’s a reason 61% of businesses migrated their workloads to the cloud in 2020—several actually.
+There’s a reason 61% of businesses migrated their workloads to the cloud since 2020—several actually.
 Here’s five:

-- Scalability: The COVID-19 pandemic has spurred new levels of connectedness.
-This ranges from demands for remote working, online learning and collaboration platforms, quicker shipping and delivery, and even vaccine-related apps.
-The cloud allows businesses to transform their infrastructure by scaling more easily and quickly and thanks to cloud-native security solutions, security grows with it without having to install and configure multiple point products.
+- Scalability: Business today requires new levels of connectedness.
+This ranges from demands for remote working, online learning and collaboration platforms, and more varied ways of interacting with customers.
+The cloud allows businesses to transform their infrastructure at scale, and thanks to cloud-native security solutions, protection can grow in the same way.

-- Cost: Migrating to the cloud pays off.
+- Cost: Migrating to the cloud pays off once it’s complete.
 You save money on energy costs, upfront capital costs, and hardware costs.
-For example, Myers-Briggs Co. reduced its total cost ownership for data storage by at least 50% by moving its data from on-premises to the cloud.
+For example, Myers-Briggs Co. reduced its total cost of ownership for data storage by at least 50% by moving its data from on-premises to the cloud.
 Additionally, more than 40% of IT decision makers cited cost-savings as a major driver for cloud-adoption.